-The Resolution permits the Authority to issue Additional Bonds pursuant to a Series Resolution without Bondholder consent and further permits the Authority to take a wide range of actions in connection with its administration of the Trust Assets without either an amendment or supplement to the Resolution or Bondholder consent, but requires that the Authority satisfy certain other conditions prior to undertaking, or in conjunction with, certain such actions.
-The Resolution requirements applicable to these actions may include either the provision of Rating Agency Notice or delivery to the Trustee of a Projection of Revenues, or both such requirements, but do not condition the implementation of such actions upon any response, or absence thereof, by any Nationally Recognized Rating Agency.
-The Resolution further requires that the Authority make any such Rating Agency Notice publicly available in the manner applicable to post-issuance disclosures under Rule 15c2-12.
-To the extent such actions are taken, investors in the Offered Bonds will be relying primarily upon the evaluation by the Authority of the potential impact of such actions upon the ability of the Trust Assets to provide for the full and timely payment of scheduled principal and interest on the Issue J Bonds and of Program Expenses.
-In addition, to the extent that such actions are taken, a resulting adverse rating action by any Nationally Recognized Rating Agency, or any other rating agency then assigning a rating to the Offered Bonds, in response to such Authority action could materially decrease the market value of or existence of a secondary market for the Issue J Bonds.
+The Resolution provides that the Authority and the Trustee may take, or refrain from taking, various actions that may materially affect the interests of Bondholders without Bondholder approval upon compliance with certain requirements that may include, for specific actions, one or more of the following: (i) satisfying the Rating Agency Condition with respect to one or more applicable Nationally Recognized Rating Agencies; (ii) satisfying the requirement for Prior Rating Agency Notice with respect to one or more applicable Nationally Recognized Rating Agencies; and (iii) delivering to the Trustee a Projection of Revenues.
+Such actions include, but are not limited to, the issuance of Additional Bonds, release of assets from the Resolution, changes to required levels of reserves, changes to periods for applying Bond sale proceeds or Revenues to originate Issue I Loans, sale or transfer of Issue I Loans, changes to the terms and conditions of Issue I Loans, approval of Projections of Revenues that are required under the Resolution in connection with the selection of Offered Bond maturities for redemption in certain circumstances or of Sinking Fund Installments to be credited with respect to certain redemptions and certain other actions.
+To the extent such actions are taken, investors in the Offered Bonds will be relying on the evaluation by the Authority and by one or more of the Nationally Recognized Rating Agencies (excluding Fitch) of the potential impact of such actions upon the ability of the Trust Assets to provide for the full and timely payment of scheduled principal and interest on the Issue I Bonds and of Program Expenses.
+To the extent that such Authority actions are taken on the basis of satisfying the requirement for Prior Rating Agency Notice with respect to one or more Nationally Recognized Rating Agency, rather than of satisfying the Rating Agency Condition with respect to such Nationally Recognized Rating Agency, a subsequent adverse rating action by such Rating Agency in response to such Authority action could materially decrease the market value of or existence of a secondary market for the Issue I Bonds.
 Moreover, the market price or marketability of the Offered Bonds could be adversely affected by such actions even in the absence of such an adverse rating action.
-See "SECURITY FOR THE ISSUE J BONDS AND SOURCES OF PAYMENT - Certain Resolution Requirements," "RISK FACTORS - Redemption of Bonds," "- Bonds are Limited Authority Obligations Without Third-Party Credit or Liquidity Support" and "- Effect of Ratings," "APPENDIX C - SUMMARY OF CERTAIN PROVISIONS OF THE RESOLUTION." and "APPENDIX E - PROPOSED FORM OF CONTINUING DISCLOSURE AGREEMENT."
+See "SECURITY FOR THE ISSUE I BONDS AND SOURCES OF PAYMENT - Certain Resolution Requirements," "INVESTMENT CONSIDERATIONS - Redemption of Bonds," "- Bonds Are Limited Authority Obligations Without Third-Party Credit or Liquidity Support" and "- Effect of Ratings," "APPENDIX C - SUMMARY OF CERTAIN PROVISIONS OF THE RESOLUTION," and "APPENDIX E - PROPOSED FORM OF CONTINUING DISCLOSURE AGREEMENT."